codex-academy/SortAndSearch/pages/datastructures.md

 Create your own `Queue` Object (constructor function) that wraps a Javascript list object.
 It should have to two methods `enqueue` and `dequeue`.
 The `enqueue` method should put an item unto the queue.
 And the `dequeue` method should remove and return the item in front of the queue.
 Your object should have a `length` function that returns the length our the queue.

+**Next** Create a `Queue` Object similar to the object above, but one that is **not** using a Javascript list object internally.
+Use `Node` objects similar to what you used to create a Linked List earlier.

+**Once** you have a `Queue` object going that is using a `Node` objects, create a `Stack` Object that is using `Node` objects.
+The Stack object should have a `push` and `pop` method and a `depth` property.
+The `push` method should add an item to the stack.
+The `pop` method should return and remove the item that was added to the Stack last.
+The `depth` property should keep a count of the number of items on the Stack.

 ## Stack

 A Stack is Last in First Out(LIFO) linear data structure.